EndPointCorp/end-point-blog/2011/06/12/mongodb-replication-from-postgres-using.html.md

 <a href="/blog/2011/06/12/mongodb-replication-from-postgres-using/image-0-big.png" onblur="try {parent.deselectBloggerImageGracefully();} catch(e) {}"><img alt="" border="0" id="BLOGGER_PHOTO_ID_5616998406288420578" src="/blog/2011/06/12/mongodb-replication-from-postgres-using/image-0.png" style="float:right; margin:0 0 10px 10px;cursor:pointer; cursor:hand;width: 200px; height: 128px;"/></a>

-One of the features of the upcoming version of [Bucardo](http://bucardo.org/wiki/Bucardo) (a replication system for the PostgreSQL RDBMS) is the ability to replicate data to things other than [PostgreSQL](http://postgres.org) databases.
-One of those new targets is [MongoDB](http://www.mongodb.org/), a non-relational 'document-based' database. (to be clear, we can only use MongoDB as a target, not as a source)
+One of the features of the upcoming version of [Bucardo](https://bucardo.org/Bucardo/) (a replication system for the PostgreSQL RDBMS) is the ability to replicate data to things other than [PostgreSQL](https://www.postgresql.org/) databases.
+One of those new targets is [MongoDB](https://www.mongodb.com/), a non-relational ‘document-based’ database. (to be clear, we can only use MongoDB as a target, not as a source)

-To see this in action, let's setup a quick example, modified from the [earlier blog post on running Bucardo 5](/blog/2011/06/06/bucardo-multi-master-for-postgresql).
+To see this in action, let’s setup a quick example, modified from the [earlier blog post on running Bucardo 5](/blog/2011/06/06/bucardo-multi-master-for-postgresql).
 We will create a Bucardo instance that replicates from two Postgres master databases to a Postgres database target and a MongoDB instance target.
 We will start by setting up the prerequisites:

 ```bash
 sudo aptitude install postgresql-server \